 - Waste disposal details (name, address, Waste Management License number).
 To reduce the time involved in completing individual WTNs for scheduled collections, an annual waste transfer note can be issued.
 This covers duty of care requirements for up to one year and is utilised when waste carriers collect the same amount and type of waste from a site on a regular basis.

 Please note that all WTNs must be kept for a minimum of 2 years as the Environment Agency is entitled to review these at any point over this period.
 Ensure reasonable measures are taken to prevent breach of the duty.
 The duty of care highlights that all parties in the waste chain must provide evidence that all reasonable attempts have been made to prevent illegal disposal of the waste.
 For example, waste producers may request a confirmation (tip) ticket from a licensed landfill site for waste disposed to ensure requirements are fulfilled.
 Ellgia Recycling provides duty of care documentation for all customers in the form of an annual waste transfer note to ensure compliance with current legislation.
-It is vital that customers review information displayed on their duty of care to ensure description of waste and volume of waste is correct.
+It is vital that customers review the information displayed on their duty of care documentation to ensure description of waste and volume of waste is correct.
 If there are any changes to the production of waste, you must notify us at the earliest opportunity.